khgiddon/khgiddon.github.io/_posts/2021-02-08-riddler-538-tower-of-hanoi.md

 [In previous Riddler columns](https://github.com/khgiddon/misc/blob/main/riddler_2020_10_23_notebook.ipynb) [where we’ve used Markov chains](https://github.com/khgiddon/misc/blob/main/riddler_2020_10_02_notebook.ipynb), we’ve been asked to find the probability of transitioning into each absorbing state.
 Here, the question is a bit different because we’re looking for the average time (steps) to absorption.
 Thankfully, once we have our transition matrix, it’s just a few lines of code to get our answer.
 (Note: while finding the average time to absorption is analytically simple, I don’t know of any methods that allow us to explore the distribution of time to absorption without resorting to Monte Carlo trials.
 Let me know if this isn't the case!)

-To get our answer, we follow the steps to [compute the fundamental matrix](https://en.wikipedia.org/wiki/Absorbing_Markov_chain#Fundamental_matrix) and [and find the expected number of steps](https://en.wikipedia.org/wiki/Absorbing_Markov_chain#Expected_number_of_steps).
+To get our answer, we use some linear algebra and follow the steps to [compute the fundamental matrix](https://en.wikipedia.org/wiki/Absorbing_Markov_chain#Fundamental_matrix) and [and find the expected number of steps](https://en.wikipedia.org/wiki/Absorbing_Markov_chain#Expected_number_of_steps).
 We can do this in just a few lines of code (the variable "matrix" is our transition matrix):

 ~~~
 number_of_absorbing_states = 2